Jeremy MacKenzie (activist): Allegations and arrest

+In January 2022, MacKenzie was charged with 13 firearms-related offences.

 The Royal Canadian Mounted Police (RCMP) issued a Canada-wide arrest warrant for MacKenzie in July 2022, and he was arrested on September 29, 2022 in Cole Harbour, Nova Scotia.
 MacKenzie was charged with crimes in three provinces, including Saskatchewan and Nova Scotia.
 His charges include: criminal harassment, uttering threats, assault, pointing a firearm at someone, and ten counts of possessing restricted firearms and prohibited magazines.
-He was denied bail on the October 7, 2022.
-MacKenzie fired his lawyer on the October 13, 2022.
-After being held in Saskatoon Provincial Correctional Centre, he was granted bail on November 25, 2022.
+He was denied bail on October 7, 2022.
+MacKenzie fired his lawyer on October 13, 2022.
+After being held in Saskatoon Provincial Correctional Centre, bail was set at $10,000, on November 25, 2022.

+On May 31, 2023 MacKenzie did not enter a plea to harassing Nova Scotia's chief medical officer, Robert Strang, as the court case was delayed to enable more evidence to be disclosed.
+In late August 2023, all Saskatchewan-related charges against MacKenzie were dropped.
+MacKenzie was given a 12-month peace bond, preventing him from naming complainants in the matter.
+Some Nova Scotia charges were also dropped, although in late August 2023, charges relating to events in Quebec and Nova Scotia remained untested in court.
+On June 7, 2024 provincial court Judge Jill Hartlen dismissed the harassment charges against MacKenzie and his wife Morgan Guptill, ruling that "the time between arrest and trial violates the 18-month ceiling set by the Supreme Court of Canada".

-MacKenzie made racist comments and discussed raping Anaida Galindo (wife of Conservative Party leader Pierre Poilievre) with podcast guest with Alex Vriend, prompting Poilievre to ask the RCMP to investigate him.
+MacKenzie made racist comments and discussed raping Anaida Poilievre (wife of Conservative Party leader Pierre Poilievre) with podcast guest Alex Vriend, prompting Poilievre to ask the RCMP to investigate.
 An RCMP investigation was ongoing as of October 2022.

-Personal life

-MacKenzie was aged 36 in 2022.
-He moved to Pictou, Nova Scotia in December 2021.
+In June 2024, sasktoday.ca reported that charges in all provinces against MacKenzie had been stayed or withdrawn.